yektt/ManAnime-proposal/Proposal.md

 ## DATA STRUCTURE AND MODELS

 The database of the application will be explained in this section.
+You can see an example of the explanation below:

 **Model_name** : explanation about the model.
   * attribute_name **!\*** : attribute_type